-We invite you to read these letters to the editor, of which this is the first to be posted on this page, and adapt them for your own use, using your own words and your own experiences.
+We invite you to read these letters to the editor and opinion essays.
+Then adapt them for your own use, using your own words and your own experiences.

 Please send good examples to Sandi Bean, sandra.j.bean.or[at]gmail.com.